bpp/bpp-manual/bpp-4-manual.md

 The five delimitation models are listed, together with their posterior and prior probabilities.

 #### MCMC output file
-The MCMC output was saved in the file mcmc.txt.
+The MCMC output was saved in the file out.mcmc.txt.
 As the number of parameters changes when the rjMCMC moves between models, the mcmc sample file may not be very useful, so you can often ignore it.
 Right now the header line is generated using the starting species tree and should be ignored.
 After the header line, each line of output has the following numbers, separated by TABs: iteration number, the number of parameters, the tree, the sampled parameter values, and lnL.
-Here are the first 6 lines of mcmc.txt:
+Here are the first 6 lines of out.mcmc.txt:
 ```{ .yaml .no-copy }
 Gen	np	tree	theta_1K	theta_2C	theta_5KCLH	theta_6KC	theta_7LH	tau_5KCLH	tau_6KC	lnL
 2	10	111	0.001207	0.003438	0.003433	0.000722	0.004404	0.003324	0.000834	0.000736	0.000516	0.000528	-972.035